Updated May 16, 2023

 DROP DATABASE educba;

-We can see that the educba database does not exist in our database server of MySQL.
+We can see that the educba database does not exist in our MySQL database server.

-Now, we will restore the educba database from the backup file backupOfEducba.sql that we created by dumping the educba database previously.
+We will restore the educba database from the backup file backupOfEducba.sql we created by dumping the educba database previously.

-The restoration can be done by using the following command:
+You can perform the restoration by using the following command:

 sudo mysql -u root -p backup_educba < backupOfEducba.sql